js-works/js-reactive/README.md

 # jsReactive
-A bundle of React helpler function to simplify component implementations
+A bundle of helpler functions to simplify component implementations with React

-## Usage esample
+## Usage exsample

 ```jsx
 import React, { Component } from 'react'